 We provide you with a simple to use a checklist that is broken down into 15-minute manageable tasks.
 The beauty of this self-paced program is that you can build the work around the student’s schedule.
 There is a total of 25 hours of preparation (each for ACT and SAT) that can be spread out over 2 days, 2 months, 6 months or even a year.

 The checklist is built with students in mind.
 Each lesson is less than 5 minutes long and contains examples.
 There is also an audio component so the student can listen as s/he scrolls along.
-After the lesson there is a short quiz so students can practice the strategies they have learned.
+After the lesson, there is a short quiz so students can practice the strategies they have learned.
 All quizzes contain immediate feedback including a video explanation, audio explanation or read a written explanation.
 The SAT/ACT Prep program is delivered by Method Test Prep, (founded by Princeton Alumni).

 College Shortlisting Advice

 Don’t just apply to the known college names.
 Get expert help and guidance to create your college shortlist.
 There are hundreds of good colleges, but a few that may be the ones which fit your interest, profile and where you may have a good shot of admissions.
 Admission into a right college is important as it is not only about getting a degree but joining a platform for your future.

 College Application Help

 Common Application and essay prompts are an important part of your overall U.S. college application.
 Admission teams read common prompt essays carefully to get a view of who you are and how you can play an integral part in the classroom and campus learning environment.
 Getting expert guidance from counselors who have helped hundreds of students get admitted before help.

 College Essay Review

 Essays are an important part of your overall U.S. college application.
 Admission teams read essays carefully to get a view of who you are and how you can play an integral part in the classroom and campus learning environment.
-Getting expert guidance from counselors who have helped hundreds of students get admitted before helps.
+Getting expert guidance from counselors who have helped hundreds of students get admitted before help.